Men’s Mental Health Treatment

-Work Productivity – Studies show that people who receive treatment for mental illness perform better at work.
-They are more productive and have fewer sick days, which sets them up for greater long-term career success and satisfaction.
+Studies show that people who receive treatment for mental illness perform better at work.
+They’re more productive and have fewer sick days, which sets them up for greater long-term career success and satisfaction.

-Stronger Relationships – Building a strong support network is essential for good mental health.
+Building a strong support network is essential for good mental health and personal growth.
 Research shows that healthy relationships can reduce anxiety and depression symptoms, improve healing, and provide meaning and purpose.
 Some of the communication skills men may learn in residential mental health treatment include asking for and accepting help, embracing vulnerability, and allowing yourself to have feelings and develop healthy ways to communicate those feelings.
 Many men report that in group therapy they felt the relief of opening up and being received with open arms by a group of peers who are facing similar challenges.

 The Risks of Waiting to Get Mental Health Treatment